 - Other diseases.
 The heart muscle can also be affected by other diseases which can affect various parts of the body.
 A dilated cardiomyopathy may then develop in addition to other symptoms of the disease.
 For example, dilated cardiomyopathy sometimes occurs with the following conditions:

 If you only have mild enlargement of the heart, you may not have any symptoms.
 However, if your heart becomes very dilated, symptoms will develop.
 Symptoms may develop gradually or quite quickly, depending on how quickly the disease progresses.
-Possible symptoms include the following:
+Dilated cardiomyopathy may cause heart failure, which results in: